pkuwangsw/COVIDVS/README.md

 # COVIDVS
-Dataset and scripts for a COVID19-related Virtual Screening (COVIDVS) model.
+Datasets for the COVID19-related Virtual Screening (COVIDVS) model.

 ## Introduction
 This virtual screening model is a trained Chemprop model with anti-beta-coronavirus actives/inactives collected from published papers.